Angina is a type of chest pain caused by reduced blood flow to the heart. Angina (an-JIE-nuh or AN-juh-nuh) is a symptom of coronary artery disease.

 - Tobacco use.
 Chewing tobacco, smoking and long-term exposure to secondhand smoke damage the interior walls of arteries — including arteries to your heart — allowing deposits of cholesterol to collect and block blood flow.

 - Diabetes.
-Diabetes is the inability of your body to produce enough or respond to insulin properly.
-Insulin, a hormone secreted by your pancreas, allows your body to use glucose, which is a form of sugar from foods.
 Diabetes increases the risk of coronary artery disease, which leads to angina and heart attacks by speeding up atherosclerosis and increasing your cholesterol levels.

 - High blood pressure.
-Blood pressure is determined by the amount of blood your heart pumps and the amount of resistance to blood flow in your arteries.
 Over time, high blood pressure damages arteries by accelerating hardening of the arteries.

 - High blood cholesterol or triglyceride levels.
 Cholesterol is a major part of the deposits that can narrow arteries throughout your body, including those that supply your heart.
-A high level of the wrong kind of cholesterol, known as low-density lipoprotein (LDL) cholesterol (the "bad" cholesterol), increases your risk of angina and heart attacks.
-A high level of triglycerides, a type of blood fat related to your diet, also is undesirable.
+A high level of low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol, increases your risk of angina and heart attacks.
+A high level of triglycerides, a type of blood fat related to your diet, also is unhealthy.

 - Family history of heart disease.
 If a family member has coronary artery disease or has had a heart attack, you're at a greater risk of developing angina.